lgbouma/lgbouma.com/content/posts/plasma-torus.md

 scenario.
 If such planets did exist, they would be much too close to the star to host water on their surfaces.

-The broader significance will ultimately depend on where the material in the torus comes from.
+The broader significance will depend on where the material in the torus comes from.
 It could come from the star;  it could also come from external sources, like an undetected natal disk, or an undetected planet.
 Future work will have to figure that out.
 For the time being, I'm just glad